mozilla/pkipolicy/rootstore/policy.md

     before or equal to the notAfter date of the CA certificate which issued the certificate that the BasicOCSPResponse is for.

-Section 4.9.12 of a CA's CP/CPS MUST clearly specify the methods that parties may use to demonstrate private key compromise.
+Section 4.9.12 of a CA's CPS (or, if applicable, the CP or CP/CPS) MUST clearly specify the methods that parties may use to demonstrate private key compromise.

 ### 6.1 SSL ###